UPCOMING WELLFLEET EVENTS

 Wellfleet Public Library

-All classes "pay as you wish" ($0-15 suggested) • All proceeds to be donated to the Wellfleet Food Pantry.
+"Pay as you wish" ($0-15 suggested) All proceeds donated to the Wellfleet Food Pantry

 Mass Audubon Wellfleet Bay